Skip to main content

 Dr. Matthew Wyman–McCarthy

 Dr. Matthew Wyman-McCarthy is an accomplished historian and writer specializing in British Abolitionism and Global Empire in the Late Eighteenth Century.
-His esearch areas include: Atlantic history; slavery and the transatlantic slave trade; the history of race; and European imperialism in Africa.
+His research areas include: Atlantic history; slavery and the transatlantic slave trade; the history of race; and European imperialism in Africa.
 He served as a postdoctoral fellow in the department of history at Columbia University before joining Wilfrid Laurier University as a research facilitator.

-Dr. Jeff Grischow, History (Associate Director 2014-16)
+Dr. Jeff Grischow, History (former Tshepo Associate Director 2014–16)

 Dr. Jeff Grischow's research theme include African history (Ghana), and comparative development studies.
 His research currently focuses on the history and lived experience of disability rights in Ghana.